Fortunatus (book): Norway

-Caucasus Region

 Armenia

-In an Armenian variant, collected by Frederic Macler, La belle de Tiflis, the hero is the son of a rich merchant and is instructed never to reveal the secret of the family's wealth: the magical purse.
-The tale was also collected by folklorist Lucy Garnett and translated as The Princess of Tiflis.
-A second English translation, The World's Beauty, exists in a compilation of Armenian tales by A. G. Seklemian.
+Author Frédéric Macler translated into French an Armenian variant titled La belle de Tiflis, further translated into English as by folklorist Lucy Garnett as The Princess of Tiflis, and A. G. Seklemian as The World's Beauty.
+In this tale, the hero is the son of a rich merchant and is instructed never to reveal the secret of the family's wealth: the magical purse.

-In a second Armenian variant, The Peasant's Son and the King's Daughter, a peasant rescues the son of the King of Snakes (a snake) and is gifted a fez, a fife and a tobacco pouch.
+In another Armenian tale, The Peasant's Son and the King's Daughter, a peasant rescues the son of the King of Snakes (a snake) and is gifted a fez, a fife and a tobacco pouch.
 The peasant dies and his son inherits the objects.
 When he uses them for the first time, the fez grants invisibility, the fife summons an army and the tobacco pouch always replenishes itself with money.
 The King's daughter steals the items, but the hero wins them back with white and red grapes that transform one into a buffalo.